Last updated on March 3rd, 2022 at 03:01 pm

 How can you choose the right Biocidin supplement for you?

-Biocidin has many formulations that are curated to support the immune system.
+Biocidin is manufactured by Bio-Botanical Research and has many formulations that are curated to support the immune system.

 - Biocidin capsules and Biocidin Liquid target the GI tract and support microbiome balance for healthy digestion and elimination.
 These also offer systemic support.

-- Biocidin LSF is a liposomal formula delivers this potent mixture to the blood stream and lymph for rapid absorbition and systemic support.
+- Biocidin LSF is a liposomal delivery formula.
+This potent mixture to the blood stream and lymph for rapid absorbition and systemic support.

 - Dentaldicin toothpaste and Dentalcidin LS Liposomal Oral Care Solution assist in removing biofilms and plaque.
 It is also effective as botanical support and for use after any dental work or dental cleaning.